AgbedeDavid/BundleWalletWebAppScripts/README.md

 🔗🔗🔗 Attached is a Mocha reporter to see collection runs and scripts.
 Doenload and extract file to be able to view report (https://drive.google.com/file/d/1pdYnassr8w_E2CXdiSf18qpDJ9hdvWqe/view?usp=sharing)

-If you have any questions or need assistance, feel free to reach out to our support team.
-Thank you for choosing our services! 👩‍⚖️👨‍⚖️